← Back to 後漢書

 []

 Zi rhymes with ‘purple.’
 Qi as in ‘its.’
 The Er ya calls this fern qi ‘moon-ear.’
-Guo Pu: the purple bracken, edible like common fern.
+Guo Pu: "the purple bracken, edible like common fern."
 Yun is aromatic rue.
-The Shuowen likens it to clover.
+The Shuowen says: "It resembles alfalfa."
 Zu: read zi-du fan.
-The Guang ya equates ji with zu.
-Its tuber recalls cogon root and is edible.
+The Guang ya says: "Ji is zu.
+Its tuber recalls cogon root and is edible."
 ‘Iris root’ is the rhizome of sweet-flag.
 ‘Deep cattail’ is the white shoot sprouting in deep pools.

 33